mackenzie1/mackenzie1.github.io/README.md

 ## Welcome To Makenzie's Portfolio
 This repository contains my portfolio!
-You can click [here](https://mackenzie1.github.io/mackenzie1/) to view this information in an aesthetically pleasing format.
+You can click [here](https://mackenzie1.github.io/mackenzie1/) or use [https://mackenzie1.github.io/mackenzie1/](https://mackenzie1.github.io/mackenzie1/) to view this information in an aesthetically pleasing format.
 I will be posting my projects coming soon.<br/>
 Benjamin Franklin-
 > Tell me and I forget,
 > teach me and I may remember,